Skills for Success (Essential Skills) Summary

 Digital Technology

 Sprinkler fitters may use databases to perform queries on maintenance history, regulatory items and procedures.
 They may also enter data from completed work orders in a computerized maintenance management system (CMMS).
-They may use programs to aid in the adjustment of drawings with computer-assisted design (CAD) and building information modelling (BIM) software.
+They may use programs to aid in the adjustment of drawings with computer-assisted design (CAD) and BIM software.
 Sprinkler fitters use hand-held computerized alignment and levelling measurement tools.
 They may use word processing software to write, edit and format texts such as incident reports and maintenance procedures.
 They may access work orders, asset information and documents on tablets, phones and other electronic devices.

 Continuous Learning